Nafsan language: Vowel centralisation

 High vowels in prepositions acting as a prefix often undergo a process of vowel centralisation to reduce the unstressed syllable.
 In (2), the high vowel /i/ in the preposition ki is reduced to [ə] when preceding the demonstrative nen 'that'.

 Numerals

 The system of numerals in Nafsan is base-5 (quinary).
-Numbers two through five are distinct numerals that are then seen repeated in slight variation for the numbers seven to ten.
+Numbers for two to five are distinct numerals that are then seen repeated in slight variation for the numbers seven to ten.
 The pattern of the numerals can be seen in the table below.

-Ralim iskei can be used as an example to see the method for displaying numbers ten and above in South Efate; the numeral for ten ralim is followed by its multiplier, which in this case is iskei for one.
+Ralim iskei can be used as an example to see the method for displaying number ten and above in South Efate; the numeral for ten ralim is followed by its multiplier, which in this case is iskei for one.
 The term for and atmat is added after the multiplier with an additional numeral to form a number such as thirty seven:

 Morphosyntax

 Adnominal possession

 There are two ways of marking adnominal possession in Nafsan: through the use of a possessive pronoun (indirect possession), or directly on the noun (direct possession).
 Indirect possession is used for general possession, while direct possession is used for nouns that are closely associated items (e.g., body parts or products, kinship terms, etc.).